SpencerCDixon/exocortex/readme.md

 ## First Principles

-1. Should be easy to run locally - `brew install exocortex && exo new my-wiki && cd my-wiki && exo start`
+1. Should be easy to run locally - `brew install && brew services`
 2. Should only require a git repo to operate - `git init`
 3. Should have a modern interface that is a pleasure to work with (SPA React) - comes bundled with the binary.
 4. Should be backed up in the cloud so I never lose my hard work - thank you GitHub!